Applications¶

 This example shows how to properly copy a raster data and metadata:

-For some operations, we may need to input an arbitrary large list of rasters.
-Use the Raster layers mapped to RS in this case.
+For some operations it may be necessary to enter an arbitrary large list of rasters.
+In this case, use the Raster layers mapped to RS.

 np.mean(RS, axis=0)